-Mooting can perhaps best be described as an activity which gets a person closest to being a lawyer while still in law school – it involves identifying legal issues out of a complex fact situation; exhaustive research on those issues to advance arguments with authorities; followed by drafting extensive written submissions; and finally, gruelling orals before a bench of eminent judges.
-In short, it is everything a lawyer is expected to do once they start the practice of law.
+Mooting can best be described as an activity that comes closest to being a lawyer while still studying at law school.
+It involves identifying legal issues out of a complex factual scenario, doing exhaustive research on those issues to advance arguments with authorities, followed by drafting extensive written submissions and finally the gruelling orals before a bench of eminent judges.
+In a nutshell, it is everything a lawyer is expected to do once he starts practising law.

-The Moot Court Society (MCS) is the student committee entrusted with the responsibility of administering all mooting related activities at NLSIU and upholding the high standards of excellence that NLS has set for itself in the field of mooting.
-The MCS’ role is to facilitate and regulate mooting at NLS.
+The Moot Court Society (“MCS”) is the student committee entrusted with the responsibility of administering and facilitating all mooting related activities at NLSIU and upholding the high standards of excellence that NLS has set for itself in the field of mooting.